You are out of moisturiser and you wish to have a new one.

 Mistake #2 - The presentation look nice.
 Sometimes a skincare is about how it will look on the shelf in the bathroom yet it has little to do with the efficiency of what is in the jar or the tube.
 Aesthetic can influence the buying decision yet consider the end result you are after.

-Mistake #3 - It contains these amazing ingredients It contains these amazing ingredients which are good for the skin which are said to be good for the skin.
+Mistake #3 - It contains these amazing ingredients which are said to be good for the skin.
 Legally companies are obligated to list the active ingredients.
 They do not have to list all the ingredients.
 This means some unlisted ingredients might be there for example to adjust the colour (because of the chemical reaction of two or more components), or filler to increase the volume of the final product.
 More and more companies offering natural skincare do list the complete list of ingredients of their products.
 This allows you to make an informed decision of what will you apply onto your skin.
 We can also question the necessity of accessing ingredients from the other end of the world.
 Instead we can choose to support companies which use first local, certified organic ingredients thus decreasing the footprint of the product used.
 Are the ingredients made from herbs or other botanicals?
 What is their form?
 Are the herbal extract made with ethanol which tends to dry out the skin or are they made from infused oil?
 Which oils are being used in the formulation?
 Are they beneficial for your skin type?
 There is also the question of preservative.
 Are they synthetic which have been known to accumulate in the body.
 Or are they natural preservative such as citrus seed extract?
 These are some of the questions you can consider when selecting your skincare.

 Mistake #4 -The scent is beautiful.
 Your sense of smell is directly related to our brain and thus influence your mood and feelings.
 A scent can be linked to a feeling of wellbeing, of love, of ease.
 Be aware as to the origin of the scent.
 Is it from artificial fragrances or pure essential oils.
 The latter will be more beneficial for your health and for your skin long term.
 Artificial fragrances as well as phthalates (which help to anchor the fragrances) have been linked to endocrine glands disruption in our bodies.
 The endocrine system is an important system of our body orchestrating many reactions in our body.
 It is best to support, nurture and care for this essential system and keep away chemical which can affect it adversely.